Hello to the people in the future,

 What follows are public telephones created in a time when phones did not roam freely and in pockets.

 To make a call, one would either enter a specially-created booth (or box), or simply stand close by as the receivers were tethered to the phone unit by a short cord, then insert a variety of coins depending on the location called (local, domestic or international) or in some cases, use a purpose-made phone card, or even a credit card (though doing so often exposed one to fraudulent actors).

-This gallery is simply random examples, captured “in the wild” in various locations globally.
 Additional volumes of similar collections provide additional examples – both international and domestic (to Canada / USA), as well as additional examples of hotel “house” phones, various antique and historic specimens the world-over.

 Note: now that i am living in Japan with minimal international travel planned, this may be the last collection for a while, or it may not – who’s to say?